Pierce the Veil: 2015–2018: Misadventures and departure of Mike Fuentes

-On June 18, 2015, the band released "The Divine Zero", the first single from their upcoming fourth studio album.

-On March 18, 2016, it was announced the band's eagerly anticipated fourth studio album, Misadventures, would finally be released on May 13 through Fearless Records.
-The album was produced by Dan Korneff.
-The band released the second single from the album, "Texas Is Forever" on March 24, 2016.
+The band's fourth studio album, Misadventures, was released on May 13, 2016 through Fearless Records.
+Produced by Dan Korneff, the album spawned the singles "The Divine Zero" and "Texas Is Forever".

 In November 2017, drummer Mike Fuentes was accused of soliciting nude photos and statutory rape by a young woman.
-The incidents were have alleged to have occurred roughly a decade prior over the course of several years.
+The incidents were alleged to have occurred roughly a decade prior over the course of several years.
 The pair allegedly initiated contact on MySpace before meeting for the first time at a Pierce the Veil concert.
 Fuentes was 24 at the time, while the girl was 16, a legal minor in the state of California.
 The woman stated they had sex after meeting again at a concert during Warped Tour.
 The relationship was said to have lasted until she turned 18.

 In December 2017, a second woman accused him of requesting nude pictures when she was a minor.
 She accused him anonymously on Twitter.
 The woman claimed they first met at Warped Tour in 2008, when she was 14 years old where they exchanged phone numbers.
 When she turned 15, Fuentes allegedly requested nude photos from her.

 In light of the allegations, Fuentes and the rest of the band released a statement later that month, stating that Mike Fuentes was to step down as drummer to "concentrate on his personal life".
 The band announced a hiatus and cancelled their planned 2018 UK tour with All Time Low.
 No formal charges were brought publicly against Mike Fuentes for either allegation.